 What Is Parvo?

 Parvovirus is a DNA virus that usually causes critical illnesses in young and unvaccinated dogs.
 It primarily affects the intestinal tract and bone marrow.
-It is most common in puppies, adolescent and adult or senior dogs only if they are unvaccinated.
+It is most common in puppies, adolescents,s and adult or senior dogs only if they are unvaccinated.
 This virus is highly transferrable and spreads directly through an infected dog and indirectly through contact with a contaminated object.
+This virus is a disease of the stomach and small intestines, the place where the virus does the most damage.
+It may affect the bone marrow, lymphopoietic tissues, and the heart.

 The dog obtains viral particles via faecal material from an infected dog.
 A small amount of faecal material is enough to cause infection, which can enter through the mouth.
 The dog can pick viral particles from the environment, people’s clothing, and from other inanimate objects.
 Sometimes these viral particles are transferred from mother to pups.
 Certain breeds such as Rottweiler, Doberman, German Shepherds, Labradors are at an increased risk of Parvoviral infection.